Mobility Equipment Education for the Caregiver

 In the user stories, returning and new caregiving options were given with their goals of learning about new patient mobility equipment.

-In this image of the user stories, I included the Importance (those items that need immediate attention)(y-axis) and Urgency (those items that contribute to the long-term goals, values, and mission)(x-axis) scale, where mobility equipment was both on the importance and urgent scale.
+In the image of the user stories, I included the Importance (those items that need immediate attention)(y-axis) and Urgency (those items that contribute to the long-term goals, values, and mission)(x-axis) scale, where mobility equipment was both on the importance and urgent scale.
 Mood identification options are not as important or urgent so are on the bottom and should there be development beyond the first version, it would be developed later.

 User interviews revealed that caregivers are usually older with less tech savviness.
 Therefore it was important to be simple.